thorchain/docs/thornodes/managing.md

 There are two types of make commands, READ and WRITE.

 {% hint style="info" %}
 Run `make help` at any stage to get an exhaustive list of help options and how to interact with the system.
-See [here](https://gitlab.com/thorchain/devops/node-launcher/-/blob/master/README.md?ref\_type=heads) for an overview of each command.&#x20;
+See [here](https://gitlab.com/thorchain/devops/node-launcher/-/blob/master/README.md?ref_type=heads) for an overview of each command.
 {% endhint %}

 #### READ COMMANDS